NomadBSD Handbooklet

 Installing software packages

-You can install and upgrade software packages with OctoPkg (Openbox menu → System → OctoPkg) which is a graphical front-end to FreeBSD's pkg.
+You can install and upgrade software packages with OctoPkg (main menu → System → OctoPkg) which is a graphical front-end to FreeBSD's pkg.

 Installing Linux® browsers for watching Netflix, Prime Video, etc.

-The program lbi-gui (Openbox menu → Network → Linux Browser Installer GUI) allows you to install Widevine capable Linux browsers.
+The program lbi-gui (main menu → Network → Linux Browser Installer GUI) allows you to install Widevine capable Linux browsers.

 Sound